Steeton & Silsden Station Car Park

 You should force the car-park developer to donate an extra 5% in their annual business rates this tax year, the company will profit from members of the public and voters using the parking facilities, and as this is a large development, it effectively has a natural monopoly on the car parking in the area it is located.
 In these times of economic crisis our cash strapped local councils in Bradford and Leeds need more fudning in order to provide basic services like social care, schools fudding, community event provisions, and other statuatory duies.
 The big company which has been given the ownership of the car park should be mandated to pay voluntarily a 5% bonus donation directly to Bradfrord City Council in order to distribute more private profit into our poor and underfunded local governnment.
 Furthermore, Yokshire Needs a Parliment.

-NoT_HaroldWilson asked 9 months ago
+NoT_HaroldWilson asked over 1 year ago

 Thanks for your comments regarding the car park extension at Steeton & Silsden.